nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 A general explanation of how this feature works:

-1. `Commands` will call `RecommendationList#editRecommendation` to determine which `Recommendation` from the ArrayList `recommendatios` should be editied.
+1. `Commands` will call `RecommendationList#editRecommendation()` to determine which `Recommendation` from the ArrayList `recommendatios` should be editied.

 2. `RecommendationList` then calls itself, `editRecommendationFields`.
-Similar to [adding a recommendation](#531-add-a-recommendation-feature), edit will take in either `title`, `category`, `price range`,`recommendedby` and `location` String attributes for that specific `Recommendation` class and replace previous String stored with new user input.
+Similar to [adding a recommendation](#431-add-a-recommendation-feature), edit will take in either `title`, `category`, `price range`,`recommendedby` and `location` String attributes for that specific `Recommendation` class and replace previous String stored with new user input.
-After checking for duplicates, the violation of any constraints for each attribute will print an error message from `ui` and prompt for a valid input.
+After checking for duplicates, the violation of any constraints for each attribute will print an error message from `Ui` and prompt for a valid input.

 #### 4.3.4 Delete a Recommendation Feature
 This feature allows the user to remove a specific `Recommendation` from the ArrayList `recommendations`.